Columbiana asks residents to conserve energy

-COLUMBIANA, Ohio (WKBN) – Officials in Columbiana are asking residents to conserve energy over the next couple of days.
+COLUMBIANA, Ohio (WYTV) – Officials in Columbiana are asking residents to conserve energy over the next couple of days.

 The City of Columbiana and American Municipal Power are asking customers to curtail energy usage Thursday and Friday – a time when demand will be high because of the pending heat wave.